mohitbhoite/cumin-lander/README.md

  - Graphics: [Adafruit GFX](https://github.com/adafruit/Adafruit-GFX-Library)
  - Memory: [Adafruit Flashtransport](https://github.com/adafruit/Adafruit_SPIFlash/tree/master)

-You'll need to install the above libraries on your Arduino IDE first.
 I used the Arduino IDE v1.8.13 to compile and flash the code on to the nRF52840.
 Other versions may or may not work.